Gangly Are Whole Again - The Reykjavik Grapevine

 Published March 6, 2017

-Rising Icelandic trio Gangly released a new song, with a video by Máni Sigfússon, today.
+Rising Icelandic trio Gangly released a new song, with a video by Máni M. Sigfússon, today.
 “Whole Again” is another in their ongoing drip-fed series of beautiful, low-key pop songs, and features a chiming melody with lead vocals by Jófríður Ákadóttir.
 “I think the lyrics do most of the talking for themselves,” she says.
 “It’s a very sweet song about caring for someone.”

 “I interpret the song as being about sheltering a loved one who has a broken wing,” explains fellow band member Úlfur Alexander Einarsson, “just trying to help them survive.”